Multi-tier loyalty program

 Create three events that are going to be the basis for points allocation – sign_up, leave_a_review, and share_social.

-This scenario is based on material rewards, but Voucherify also supports offering discounts or gift card points as rewards in your loyalty program.
-Grab some reading on that 💡
+This scenario is based on material rewards, but Voucherify also supports offering discounts, gift cards, or loyalty points as rewards in your loyalty program.

 To add a new reward, go to the Products section → Create a New Product.

-Next type in the product attribute and metadata.
-These fields are optional, but crucial if you'd like to create different variants of the same product, e.g. a t-shirt that comes in different sizes.
-These variants are referred to as SKUs and allow you not only to differentiate between your products but also to launch SKU-specific or metadata-based promotions.
-Go here to learn more 💡
+Next, type in the product attribute and metadata.
+These fields are optional, but crucial if you'd like to create different variants of the same product, e.g., a t-shirt that comes in different sizes.
+These variants are called SKUs and allow you not only to differentiate between your products but also to launch SKU-specific or metadata-based promotions.
+Go here to learn more.

 After saving the product, come back to edit it, if you'd like to add an image or SKUs.